thesadru/genshinstats/README.md

 print(cookies)
 # {'ltuid': '93827185', 'ltoken': 'aH0cEGX458eJjGoC2z0iiDHL7UGMz09ad0a9udwh'}
 ```
-You can then use these cookies in your actual code or save them as enviroment variables
+You can then use these cookies in your actual code or save them as environment variables
 ```py
 gs.set_cookie(ltuid=93827185, ltoken='aH0cEGX458eJjGoC2z0iiDHL7UGMz09ad0a9udwh')
 ```